vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 It (Ether) is characterised by Sound only.
 It is perceptible according to the familiar saying: 'Sky is blue'.
 It has color and parts by reason of the Quintuplicative Process (Pañci- karaṇa-Prakriya).
 By this (reasoning), the opinion that Ether is non-generate is disproved

-A distinct (Category such as) Direction (Dik) needs no creation, inasmuch as such Direction as East etc, is derivable from the associations of the motions of the sun with the sky (Akaša).
+A distinct (Category such as) Direction (Dik) needs no creation, inasmuch as such Direction as East etc, is derivable from the associations of the motions of the sun with the sky (Akaśa).
 The creation of Direction is to be understood like the creation of Sky etc.

 From Ether springs the Touch-Subtle Ele- ment.
 This Touch-Subtle Element is the com- pound Substance occupying the intermediate state between Ether and Air.
 From it Air springs.
 The properties of Air are defined in such terms as:-